-10.1 Information on employee's religion or belief is not currently available.
-As mentioned above, we are currently asking employees to complete a staff census with information on their protected characteristics, on a voluntary basis.
-For the first time we are asking our employees to provide information on their religion or belief.
-We hope that employees will be willing to share this information with us, providing a baseline of employee information to help to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on religion or belief.
+10.1 Information held on employee's religion or belief is currently minimal.
+As mentioned above, we asked our employees to complete a staff census with information on their protected characteristics, on a voluntary basis.
+For the first time we asked our employees to provide information on their religion or belief, to provide a baseline of employee information to help to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on religion or belief.
+Despite our update exercise, there are still large